Oleq202/Oleq202/README.md

 I am an **Artificial Intelligence** student at the **Poznan University of Technology**.
 I am a passionate software developer and data enthusiast focusing on building interactive web applications, data visualization pipelines, and exploring AI-driven solutions.

-Beyond pure backend and AI logic, I have a massive love for high-fidelity architectural design in Minecraft and sports like tennis, cycling, and mountain hiking.
+Beyond pure backend and AI logic, I have a deep passion for high-fidelity architectural design in Minecraft and sports like tennis, cycling, and mountain hiking.

 ---